isa-group/SLA4OAI-TC/SLA-Spec-Presentation.md

 ---
 # Abstract
 API consumers expect Service Level Agreements (SLAs) for every API in production.
-However, the specification and documentation of SLAs is not something you cans do with OpenAPI west.
+However, the specification and documentation of SLAs is not something you can do with OpenAPI Spec.
 The SLA for OpenAPI Special Interest Group has been working on a Spec express SLA definitions that works hand in hand with OAS.
-In this talk, we will present the current state of the Spec , as well as the main use cases and benefits it leverages: ranging from SLA documentation, automatic SLA enforcement, automatic middleware configuration, to SLA verification,.
+In this talk, we will present the current state of the Spec, as well as the main use cases and benefits it leverages: ranging from SLA documentation, automatic SLA enforcement, automatic middleware configuration, to SLA verification.
-We’ll then discuss how you can help improve and extend the spec by contributing to discussions and tooling.
+We'll then discuss how you can help improve and extend the spec by contributing to discussions and tooling.

 ---
 # SLA Spec